Lightning-AI/lightning-Habana/docs/source/intermediate.rst

 For more granular control over with mixed precision training, one can use torch.autocast from native PyTorch.

 Instances of autocast serve as context managers or decorators that allow regions of your script to run in mixed precision.
-These also allow for fine tuning with `enabled` for enabling and disabling mixed precision training for certain parts of the code.

 .. code-block:: python